I Don’t want a baby but i’m pregnant.

 Adoption

 Last but not least, adoption is another choice.
-It should first be addressed that giving up your baby for adoption is not actually “giving up.”
-Rather, when you are placing your baby for adoption, you allow their story to be continued with a loving family that you hand-selected.
+By placing your baby for adoption, you allow their story to be continued with loving adoptive parents that you hand-selected.
 It’s a beautiful beginning to a lovely story and can give your baby a life of opportunities.

 Choose At Any Time